-Giovanni Coppola, MD
+Giovanni Coppola, M.D.

-Giovanni Coppola is Associate Professor of Neurology, and Psychiatry & Biobehavioral Sciences.
-The overarching goal of his work is to advance understanding of the genetic architecture of neuropsychiatric disorders.
+Giovanni Coppola is an Associate Professor of Neurology, and Psychiatry & Biobehavioral Sciences.
+The overarching goal of his work is to advance the understanding of the genetic architecture of neuropsychiatric disorders.
 In order to do this, he has adopted a combination of genetic, genomic, and bioinformatics approaches.